jtrtj/realworld-starter-kit/readme.md

 > npm install, npm start, etc.

-# Instructions to get started
+# Instructions while in developent:

-`docker-compose build`
+1) `docker-compose build` to build the app, once it's cloned down.

-`docker-compose up -d` then `docker-compose run api sequel -m db postgres://postgres:abc@db:5432/conduit` to migrate the database
+2) `docker-compose up -d` then `docker-compose run api sequel -m db postgres://postgres:abc@db:5432/conduit` to migrate the database

-`docker-compose up`
+3) `docker-compose up`

 If a migration is changed, stop the container then delete the volume that it is associated with `docker volume rm <volume_name>` - to find volumes `docker volume ls`

 # To get pry to work
-1) put pry in code where you want it to be
+1) put pry in code where you want it to be & bring the server up with `docker-compose up` as above
-2) send the request through postman once the server is running
+2) in a second terminal window than the one used to bring the app up, type `docker attach grape-realworld-example-app_api_1`
-3) in a second terminal window, type `docker attach grape-realworld-example-app_api_1`
+3) send the request through Postman once the server is running
-4) you are now in pry
+4) you are now in pry in that window